 To support these leaders of the future, the Society of Petroleum Engineers Western Australia (SPE WA) provides annual scholarships to individuals in WA and Timor-Leste who are specialising in fields of study that will lead to professional careers in the petroleum and energy industry.

-SPE WA offers 10 Scholarships annually, with a value of A$2000 each, for students enrolled in Bachelor and Master degree programs at WA and Timor-Leste Universities.
 The scholarships are co-supported by SPE WA sponsors, with the objective of recognizing, encouraging and assisting passionate energy professionals of the future.

 In January 2022, 10 scholarships were awarded to students from Curtin, ECU and UWA.

 The application process for 2023 scholarships is now closed.
 Winners will be announced in February 2023.